Eleonwra/cost-sensitive-ml-for-loan-default-prediction/README.md

 As the primary objective was to compare 3 different cost-sensitive techniques rather than optimizing individual model performance, a standard 5-Fold Stratified Cross-Validation was used.

 ## Metrics
--	**Accuracy**
--	**Total Financial Cost**.
-The primary metric used for ranking.
+-	**Total Financial Cost**: The primary metric used for ranking.
 This is calculated as the **mean cost across all 5 folds** to ensure the result is statistically robust.
 The cost for each fold is derived using the Hadamard product of the Confusion Matrix and the predefined Cost Matrix:

 <br/>

 $$Total\ Cost = \sum (Confusion\ Matrix \odot Cost\ Matrix)$$

 <br/>

+-	**Accuracy**: Used as a secondary diagnostic to monitor the trade-off between general predictive power and risk mitigation.

 ## Optimization Strategies
 Three methodologies were evaluated to align model behavior with the 1:5 asymmetric cost ratio (False Positive vs. False Negative).